EzraRajendran/Google-Play-Store-Apps-Analysis/README.md

 ## Power BI Visualizations
 After importing the data, the following **Power BI** visualizations were created:
-1. **App Rating Distribution**: A bar chart visualizing the distribution of app ratings across different categories.
+1. **App Ratings Distribution**: A bar chart visualizing the distribution of app ratings across different categories.
 2. **Top Categories by Installs**: A column chart showing the most popular app categories based on the number of installs.
 3. **Price vs. Installs**: A scatter plot showing the relationship between app pricing and the number of installs.
 4. **Review Analysis**: A line graph analyzing the correlation between user reviews and app ratings over time.